-FOCUS 2 guides students through career & education decision making process to help them choose majors offered at CTX.
-Students can explore occupations & make informed career decisions.
+FOCUS 2 guides students through the career & education decision making process to help them choose majors offered at CTX and explore related occupations.

-Create an account with your CTX email address at FOCUS 2 CAREER.
+Register with a CTX email address and create a password at FOCUS 2 CAREER.
+Student access code woosh!

 The O*NET resource provides job analysis, salary details, and skills necessary for a variety of industries.
 The O*NET Interest Profiler helps you organize interests and how they relate to the world of work, then provides a list of occupational categories that may be of interest based on your results.

 A vocation may be a certain career, but it also might be a project or a leadership role on campus or in the community.
 It can mean being a mom or dad, a daughter or son, an accountant, a teacher, an entrepreneur, a historian, or a software developer.
 Whether a Christian or of a different faith, the term "vocation" means that you are called to different spheres of influence throughout life.